GNS03/Indicium_LightHouse_Data_Science/README.md

 # Downloading the Model

-- Just clone this repository to your computer [How to clone a GitHub repository](https://docs.github.com/pt/repositories/creating-and-managing-repositories/cloning-a-repository)
+- Just clone this repository to your computer: [How to clone a GitHub repository](https://docs.github.com/pt/repositories/creating-and-managing-repositories/cloning-a-repository)
-- You can download the model from this link: [Download Model](https://github.com/GNS03/Indicium_LightHouse_Data_Science/blob/master/model_pipeline.pkl)
+- If you only want the model, you can get it from this link: [Download Model](https://github.com/GNS03/Indicium_LightHouse_Data_Science/blob/master/model_pipeline.pkl)

 # Making Predictions